The Changing Landscape

 We don’t hate on blacks anymore, we don’t hate on Asians either.
-Aboriginals – it’s their land, we’re learning to respect that and celebrate that there was history there before we came in and imposed ours.
+Aboriginals – it’s their land, we’re learning to respect that and celebrate that there was history there before we came in and imposed our way of life.

 We don’t have the damn right to judge anyone just because we were born with cookie cutter bodies or faces.
 Yes, blonde hair, blue eyes, 5’10 and slim built – going to the gym 2-3 times a week and wearing the same branded clothes as everyone makes you a clone of the new generation.
-But that doesn’t mean those who don’t easily fit into those specs have less rights to live freely.
+But that doesn’t mean those who don’t easily fit into those specs have less rights.

-We’re moving into a world that’s going to really start challenging our acceptance.
-Boys are going to start wearing dresses and refusing to be labelled as a man, yet appear to be masculine in every traditional sense of the word.
-We’re already starting to see these shifts.
+We’re evolving into a world that’s going to start challenging our acceptance.
+Boys are already wearing dresses and refusing to be labelled as men, yet appear to be masculine in every traditional sense of the word.
+We’re already starting to see these shifts across the world.

 Interesting stuff.
 But challenging to the individual.
 We, who do not feel a shift in our gender identities can never hope to understand how others who do, feel, yet…we judge as though we’ve experienced both sides and know better.
 We don’t; we shouldn’t judge just because we made a choice to become a clone and fit in so we could look like our neighbours, spend our lives trying to compete with them, marry Jane or Sarah or Michelle, have two children, get divorced and die.

-In recent debates about whether or not gay marriage should be allowed in Australia, there were groups who challenged that by allowing gay marriage, boys would suddenly start turning up to school in dresses.
+In recent debates about whether or not gay marriage should be allowed in Australia, there were groups who challenged that.
+One group stated that if Australia allowed gay marriage, boys would start going to school in dresses.